Last Updated on 14 January 2026 by Cycloscope

 Price: +/- $60

-Revelate is a pioneer in the ever-expanding bikepacking bags world.
-When testing the Revelate top tube storage, I was looking for a bag that stays out of the leg’s way and opens at a flip.
-The fact that it was sturdy and spacious was a welcomed plus.
+Revelate is a pioneer in the ever-expanding world of bikepacking bags.
+When testing the Revelate top tube storage, I was looking for a bag that stays out of the leg’s way and opens with a flip.
+The fact that it was sturdy and spacious was a welcome plus.

 In one go, it held my phone, bike tool, tire levers, patches, and keys.
 It does not rub against the knee when pedaling because of its sleek design, and while riding, it has a magnetic latch for easy opening and closing.
 I adore it!
 It takes no effort and can be done in motion.